-Student A is an UG PT student (outside of London) studying on a 6 year degree at a 50% intensity rate.
-They are a lone parent of a 12-month old and receives the PTML, Child Benefit (not included) and UC - £190 per week
+Student A is an UG PT student (outside of London) studying on a 6-year degree at a 50% intensity rate.
+They are a lone parent of a 12-month-old and receives the PTML, Child Benefit (not included) and UC - £190 per week

-The University has determined that the courses costs for a FT student for the same course is £500 per year.
-Student has childcare costs whilst studying of £25 per week, travel of £25 per week.
+The University has determined that the course costs for a full-time student for the same course is £500 per year.
+Students have childcare costs whilst studying of £25 per week, travel of £25 per week.
 Rent is £160 per week.
 Student's course is 36 weeks.